hytechclub/web-103/Objects/SelfPacedWork.md

 | Taco Bell | Cheesy Roll Up | 1.00 | cheesyroll.jpg |
 | Panera | Bagel | 4.50 | bagel.jpg |

-Feel free to add these items directly when the `restaurants` object is created, or add them in the way the `panera` items were added.
+Feel free to add these items directly when the `items` array is created, or add them in the way the Panera items were added.
 Whatever works!

 Make sure it is possible to click the button and see all items appear.

 ## New Restaurant: Arby's
 Next, add an entirely new restaurant.
-This can be done in the same way that Panera was added, or added wholesale to the `restaurants` array.
+This can be done in the same way that Panera was added, or added wholesale to the `items` array.

 #### Name
 Arby's